 Commercial Real Estate Commission Litigation

 Are you being sued for commercial agent commissions?
-Perhaps you bought a building and got stuck with the prior owner's commission contract as to the rentals?
+Perhaps you bought a building and got stuck with the prior owner's commission contract as to the existing rental properties?
 The commissions can be quite significant and even continue indefinitely.
 Mr. Dimmerman can assist with this type of litigation.

 Did you add the wrong person to a deed?
+Is there a breakup necessitating a fair division of the real estate?
 Are you the only one paying the bills while the other person is living in the jointly owned real estate, rent-free?
 Does the person refuse to buy you out or be bought out for a reasonable price?
 Partition litigation may be your only option to force a sale.

 Did you hire a contractor who walked off the job and then asserted a mechanics' lien for money to which you believe the contractor is not entitled?
 Maybe the GC failed to remit the monies owed to the subcontractor?
 Is there a 203(k) loan involved?
 Mr. Dimmerman may be able to help you.